CASL/Futility/README.md

 !++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++!
 !
 Introduction                                 !
 !++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++!
-The Futility project is a CMake-configureable package of FORTRAN utilities that contains the following capabilities:
+The Futility project is a CMake-configurable package of FORTRAN utilities that contains the following capabilities:
 - Definition of kinds for intrinsic numeric data types
 - Unit test harness